 Today, the National Cash Register company goes by NCR Corporation, a public company handling 550 million financial transactions daily.
 They have more than 30,000 employees and are headquartered in Metro Atlanta.

-Like Oracle Micros, Toast POS and MobileBytes, NCR now makes point of sale software, among other products.
+Like Oracle Micros and MobileBytes, NCR now makes point of sale software, among other products.
 While point of sale software & hardware is still a business aid, it’s role has expanded over the last 138+ years.
 Instead of having to be nearby to hear a bell ding, a business owner can open up an app to see what sales are – and be anywhere in the world.
 And instead of the check out being the sole customer touch point, point of sale (POS) systems now connect to the customer through multiple channels, multiple touch points.
 They can aid marketing efforts, texting or emailing customers based on previous purchases and helping with customer purchase research or the creation of a Loyalty program and enabling online ordering and delivery.

 Interestingly, while cash register or point of sale technology’s original use was to help the business owner with existing business, the product today has analytics tools that can be used to grow the business.
 Just as importantly, they enhance the customer’s experience by customized marketing and selling.
 In a restaurant environment, a POS can enable faster order times and faster check delivery.